vnguyendon/gw-config-apis/bot/sequences/README.md

             "Label": [{ "en": "No" },{ "fr": "Non" },{ "es": "No" }],
            }
       ]

+## Randomizing choices

+I may sometimes want to randomize the choices I offer to my users, so that they do not always see the same choices first and choose them by default.

+We can do so by introducing the key "Randomize", just before the "Choices".
+We need to turn it to "true".
+In our example, that would mean:

+    "Randomize": "true",
+    "Choices":
+      [
+          {
+            "Id": "ZenYes",
+            "Label": [{ "en": "Yes" },{ "fr": "Oui" },{ "es": "Si" }],
+           }
+           ,
+           {
+            "Id": "ZenNo",
+            "Label": [{ "en": "No" },{ "fr": "Non" },{ "es": "No" }],
+           }
+      ]

+In this case, users will see Yes or No first, and the other choice in second, depending on the randomization.

 ## Displaying a second set of choices

 After the user makes a choice, an Action will take place.
 The Action will be described below the choice.